Ayurveda for Stress Relief: Personalised by Body Type

 Learn how Ayurveda approaches stress differently for each body type.
 Discover personalised herbs, routines, and practices for lasting stress relief.

 Ayurveda recognises that stress affects each body type differently.
 Vata types feel anxious, Pitta types become irritable, and Kapha types withdraw.
-Personalised solutions based on your constitution offer the most effective relief.
+Personalised solutions based on your body type offer the most effective relief.
 Find Your Body Type for tailored strategies.

 How Ayurveda Understands Stress

-Stress is not a modern invention.
-The ancient Ayurvedic texts describe Sahasa (overexertion) and Chinta (excessive worry) as major factors that deplete Ojas -- the vital essence that maintains immunity, vitality, and emotional resilience.
+Stress isn't a modern invention.
+The ancient Ayurvedic texts describe Sahasa (overexertion) and Chinta (excessive worry) as major factors that deplete Ojas, the vital essence that maintains immunity, vitality, and emotional resilience.

-What makes Ayurveda's approach to stress uniquely powerful is its recognition that stress is not one-size-fits-all.
-The same deadline at work can trigger very different responses depending on your constitutional type.
-Understanding your body type allows you to identify your stress pattern and apply the precise antidote.
+What makes Ayurveda's approach to stress uniquely powerful is its recognition that stress isn't one-size-fits-all.
+The same deadline at work can trigger very different responses depending on your body type.
+Understanding your body type lets you identify your stress pattern and apply the precise antidote.

 Your Stress Response by Body Type